redhat-partner-tech/partner-tech-days-feb2020/OpenShift-AppDev/labs/2_4_Extend_Quarkus_App.md

   _`org.acme.people.service.DecisionService/mp-rest/scope=javax.inject.Singleton`_

-5. Inject the Decision Service in our REST resource and lean on it to call the kieserver (only showing the changes here).
+5. Inject the Decision Service in our REST resource (ViolationResource) and lean on it to call the kieserver (only showing the changes here).

 **NOTE**: Temporarily add couple of String values for the **authHeader** and **violationContainerId** parameters (to be dealt with a bit further down)